mohammed-sarhad-ahmed/node_course/README.md

 Welcome to the **Backend Development Course**!
 This repository contains all the source code, exercises, and learning materials used in a hands-on, hybrid course taught to a class of 17 students.

-Whether you're just getting started or looking to deepen your understanding of server-side programming, this course is designed to provide a practical and project-driven introduction to backend development.

 ---

 ## 🏫 Course Format